noir-lang/noir/circuits/cpp/barretenberg/README.md

 A default configuration for VS Code is provided by the file [`barretenberg.code-workspace`](barretenberg.code-workspace).
 These settings can be overridden by placing configuration files in `.vscode/`.

+### Integration tests with Aztec in Monorepo

+CI will automatically run integration tests against Aztec.
+The tests in `circuits/cpp` folder use the embedded barretenberg, and can be used to integration test it.

-### Integration tests with Aztec Circuits
+### Integration tests with Aztec in Barretenberg Standalone Repo

 CI will automatically run integration tests against Aztec's circuits which live [here](https://github.com/AztecProtocol/aztec-packages/tree/master/circuits).
 To change which Aztec branch or commit for CI to test against, modify [`.aztec-packages-commit`](./cpp/.aztec-packages-commit).

-When working on a PR, you may want to point this file to a adifferent Aztec branch or commit, but then it should probably be pointed back to master before merging.
+When working on a PR, you may want to point this file to a different Aztec branch or commit, but then it should probably be pointed back to master before merging.